pratikshah1701/Amazon.com---Employee-Access-Challenge-Kaggle.com-/README.md

 # Column Descriptions

 Column Name	Description
-ACTION	ACTION is 1 if the resource was approved, 0 if the resource was not RESOURCE	An ID for each resource
+ACTION	ACTION is 1 if the resource was approved, 0 if the resource was no RESOURCE	An ID for each resource
 MGR_ID	The EMPLOYEE ID of the manager of the current EMPLOYEE ID record; an employee may have only one manager at a time ROLE_ROLLUP_1	Company role grouping category id 1 (e.g. US Engineering)